rusi-ns/rusi-ns-web/wp-content/plugins/wd-facebook-feed/readme.txt

 Plugin includes builtin four themes, one of which is default.
 You can change the builtin theme or create your own theme.
 Anytime you can reset the theme parameters.

 Thumbnails.
-Configure options for thumbnail border, hover effect, transition, margin, padding, view and thumbnail background colors and transparency level, image alignment, image title options, like and comment box options.
+Configure options for thumbnail border, hover effect, transition, margin, padding, view and thumbnail background colors and transparency level, image alignment, image title options, Facebook like box and comment box options.

 Masonry.
 Configure options for masonry thumbnail border, padding, view and thumbnail background colors and transparency level, like and comment box options, hover effects, image description options.

 Compact Album.
 Configure options for thumbnail border, hover effect, transition, margin, shadow,padding, view and thumbnail background colors and transparency level, image title options, back button options.

 Blog Style.
-Configure options for comments box, Like, share, comment display, hashtags, image captions, location and dates, event, page, profile name and feed overall settings.
+Configure options for comments box, Like, share, comment display, Facebook feed hashtags, image captions, location and dates, event, page, profile name and social feed overall settings.

 Lightbox Page.
 Configure options for lightbox background, control, toggle, close and navigation buttons, filmstrip options, events and story options,Like, share, comment display, hashtags and comments options.